-This itinerary is jam-packed with waterfalls, waterholes and hot springs but is best to do in the early Dry Season (May-June) for the freshest water.
+This itinerary is jam-packed with waterfalls, waterholes and hot springs – the earlier in the Dry Season the better, for the freshest water!

 Day 1 –